College

 2. Take Advantage of Your Support Systems

 While parenting doesn’t come with built-in breaks, you may have people in your life who are willing to help, either around the house or with your children.
-Your partner.
-Your parents.
-Your partner’s parents.
+It can be your partner, their parents, or your parents.
 It doesn’t matter who the person is.

-If you trust them, and they are offering to help, take advantage.
-Even just an hour here or there can give you the chance to catch up on your assignments, or just get a few necessary things done around the house.
+If you trust them and they are offering to help, take advantage.
+Even just an hour here or there can allow you to catch up on your assignments or just get a few necessary things done around the house.

 3. Set Reasonable Expectations